skellis46/slipbox/somatic practices, interoception and evidence.md

 - Ginot describes the kind of science used in (what she calls) endogenous somatic discourse (see p.13 -- discourses of the professional world) as representing "a form of homogeneous, nonhistoricized, almost eternal truth."[@ginot-2010-shusterman p.15]

-- compare with [[Batson et al - Integrating somatics and science]] and their effort to integrate science (but so oddly).
+- compare Ginot with [[Batson et al - Integrating somatics and science]] and their effort to integrate science (but so oddly).
 As if they are increasing the system of reference centred on itself.

 Batson plays a key role in bridging science and somatic worlds.
+In [[Batson et al - Integrating somatics and science]] they urge dance research to integrate phenomenological and scientific ways of understanding experience; to use an interdiscipinary approach[@batson-2012-integrating p.190] Is JDSP the journal for that?
+Batson et al touch on history of connection between science and somatics, but Green[@green-2007-american] (who they cite) goes further:

+> Where the dance sciences seek objective truths, somatics may not seek truth, as measurable facts, but as how one constructs the body itself from a subjective viewpoint.[@green-2007-american n.pag]

+- Given Green's statement here why then do we make so many unfalsifiable claims about the efficacy of somatics?
+It also fails to account for more recent (??) acknowledgement of how [[interoception]] helps create sense of self.
+- Am I suggesting here that interoception is a powerful bridge? (wary of how fashionable research into interoception is)
+- re efficacy see above quote from Green and how we have "defined bodily practice"

 Introduce Ginot's appraisal of somatic practices dependence on science -- such a strange relationship.